mhadam/snowplow.wiki-fork/setup-guide/3-setup-enrich/configurable-enrichments/IP-lookups-enrichment.md

 * The `database` field contains the name of the database file.
 * The `uri` field contains the URI of the bucket in which the database file is found.
 Can have either http: (for publically available MaxMind files) or s3: (for commercial MaxMind files) as the scheme.
 Must *not* end with a trailing slash.

-This table contains describes the five types of lookup:
+The below table describes the five types of lookup.
+Note Snowplow only works with the legacy binary formats (.DAT) which you should have access to with any subscription to [MaxMind][maxmind].

 | **Field name**   | **MaxMind Database name**     | **Lookup description**                             | **Accepted database filenames**                   | **Fields populated** |
 |-----------------:|:------------------------------|:---------------------------------------------------|:--------------------------------------------------|:---------------------|